Kanikacoder13/Daily_Report/README.md

    * Happens when the system restarts without turning off the power.
    * Example: You click **Restart** or press **Ctrl + Alt + Del**.
+---

+## Training Day :- 02
+Day **two** of the **summer training program** picked up right where we left off , diving deeper into the concepts introduced yesterday.
+It brought with a fresh set of challenges and exciting new information .